 JOSHUA GIULIANO is a Los Angeles based filmmaker with a penchant for horror.
 His love for the genre began as a child in the basement of his grandparents' New York country house, where his father would set up a pair of lawn chairs, kill the lights, and screen classic horror films for the impressionable young boy, who usually became too frightened to watch through to the end.
 He eventually utilized that experience as inspiration for his own nefarious purposes by endlessly scheming up ways to terrorize his friends and family.

-Giuliano proceeded to work on more projects after AFI, the most notable being GRANDMA'S HOUSE, which was an official selection at the 2018 Cleveland International Film Festival and was recently released online.
+Giuliano continued to work on more projects after AFI, the most notable being IN SOUND, WE LIVE FOREVER, which just kicked-off its festival run at the Minneapolis St. Paul International Film Festival.